CORONA VIRUS AND COVID 19

 Does the landlord participate in the Voluntary Housing Inspection Program?
 KSC only lists properties that have met the requirements of the Voluntary Housing Inspection Program.
 This program addresses rental properties, not landlords.
 When viewing properties, ask if each particular unit or house has been inspected and met the health and safety criteria of The Voluntary Housing Inspection Program.
-If the unit has passed the Voluntary Inspection Program, it will be listed here: (https://ci.keene.nh.us/code-enforcement/search-voluntary-inspections-results).
+If the unit has passed the Voluntary Inspection Program, it will be listed here: (https://ci.keene.nh.us/code-enforcement/).
+Refer to the Inspection Report to check if your address is listed as a passed inspection.
 We strongly advise you NOT to rent any unit that is not on this list.
 Be wise.
 Be safe.

 Print this out and bring with you when you view rental options.
 Consider the following and ask your landlord about: